 2. Old Trail Town

-You’ll feel like you’re in a Western movie when you head into the Old Trail Town.
+You’ll feel like you’re in the Wild West when you head into the Old Trail Town.
 Historian and archaeologist Bob Edgar realized that many of the historical buildings and materials of the region were disappearing.
 So he relocated a collection of over 26 structures to recreate an authentic old Western town for preservation and enjoyment of this history.

 As you walk the dusty trail between the buildings you will hear the theme music by Ennio Morricone from the film The Good, The Bad, and The Uglyin your head.
 You’ll see the original cabins used by Butch Cassidy and the Sundance Kid and the saloon that was the spot for the “Hole In The Wall Gang.”
 It’s like stepping back in time.